atranathemes/Atrana/README.md

 ## Author

-Mazer is created by <a href="https://www.facebook.com/andreew.co.id/">Andre Tri Ramadana</a>.
+Atrana is created by <a href="https://www.facebook.com/andreew.co.id/">Andre Tri Ramadana</a>.

 ## Donation